mkaya42/TheJavaCompleteReference_11th/README.md

-This repository contains solutions of examples and exercises from the book The Java Complete Reference by Herbert Schildt.
+This repository contains solutions to the examples and exercises from the book described below.

 ## The Java Complete Reference
 #### Eleventh Edition